Chickpea Noodle Soup

 Instructions

-- In a large pot or saucepan, heat olive over medium high heat.
-Add onions, carrots and celery and cook until slightly softened, about 5-7 minutes.
-Add the garlic and thyme, and season with salt and pepper; and cook for an additional 2-3 minutes.
+- In a large pot or saucepan, heat the olive oil over medium-high heat.
+Add the onions, carrots, and celery and cook until slightly softened, about 5–7 minutes.
+Add the garlic and thyme, then season with salt and pepper.
+Cook for an additional 2–3 minutes.

-- Add vegetable broth and bring mixture to a boil.
-Then add the chickpeas and pasta, reduce heat and simmer covered for 15 minutes.
+- Add the vegetable broth and bring the mixture to a boil.
+Then, add the chickpeas and pasta, reduce the heat, and simmer covered for 15 minutes.

-- Remove from heat, sprinkle fresh parsley, if desired, and serve immediately.
+- Remove from the heat, sprinkle with fresh parsley, if desired, and serve warm.

 Notes